Generate Business Ideas That Matter: The Building Block Method

 The building block method acknowledges the fact that customers already suffer from information overload, oversupply, and complexity.
 So instead of flooding markets with new products and services, it takes on a different perspective – How to connect existing things?

 With this method, you look at current products and services as building blocks.
-And then you ask yourself: How can I combine these building blocks to build new solutions?
+And then ask yourself: How can I combine these building blocks to build new solutions?

 Examples Of Building Block Ideas